-Boys & Girls Clubs of Hernando County conducts criminal background checks of all employees, includingminors; board volunteers, and others who serve on a standing committee; and all other volunteers, including partners and minors, who have direct, repetitive contact with children.
+Boys & Girls Clubs of Hernando County conducts criminal background checks of all employees, including minors; board volunteers, and others who serve on a standing committee; and all other volunteers, including partners and minors, who have direct repetitive contact with minors.

-Fingerprint-based record searches will be used for the background check, and the background check shall be at a minimum:
+Name-based or Fingerprint-based record searches will be used in any combination for the background check, but the background check shall at a minimum: Verify the person's identity and legal aliases through verification of a social security number.

-- Verify the person's identity and legal aliases through verification of a social security number. - Provide a national Sex Offender Registry search. - Provide a comprehensive criminal search that includes a national search. - Provide a comprehensive local criminal search that includes either a statewide or county level criminalsearch - Include any additional background check criteria required by funding or licensing agencies or required in the applicable jurisdiction, such as motor vehicle records, child abuse registry, or credit checks.
+- Provide a national Sex Offender Registry search. - Provide a comprehensive criminal search that includes a national search. - Provide a comprehensive local criminal search that includes either a statewide or county level criminal search, depending on jurisdiction. - Include any additional background check criteria required by organizational policies, funding or licensing agencies or required in the applicable jurisdiction, such as motor vehicle records, child abuse registry, or credit checks.

-Such checks will be conducted prior to employment and annually thereafter.
+Such checks will be conducted prior to employment and at regular intervals not to exceed twelve months.